-The sudden realization when you see water leaking from your window air conditioner can be mind-boggling.
+The sudden realization when you see water leaking inside the house from your window air conditioner can be mind-boggling.
 Do you call the HVAC guy right away?
 It will cost you at least $200 to fix a window air conditioner leaking water inside the house.
 Can you fix the window AC unit leakage yourself?

-The window air conditioner leaking water seems to be one of the worst window AC problems.
+The window air conditioner leaking water inside seems to be one of the worst window AC problems.
 While you’re thinking about where the water is coming from and how to stop the leakage, the water is dripping and destroying your inside wall, carpet, and furniture.

 First thing first: